Albert Pujols

 “He’s legit as they come in the game,” Arroyo said.
 “He doesn’t swing at bad pitches.
 He put a good swing on anything in the zone.
 It doesn’t matter what you’re throwing.
 He seems to track the ball good no matter what speed it is or where it’s located.”[3]

 Reds manager Jerry Narron called on reliever Rick White to replace Arroyo after five innings.
-While White retired the side in order in the sixth, Pujols took him the opposite way in bottom of the seventh to extend the Cardinals’ lead to 6-4.
+While White retired the side in order in the sixth, Pujols took him the opposite way in the bottom of the seventh to extend the Cardinals’ lead to 6-4.

 The Reds, however, had one more comeback in their tank.
 Pinch hitter Quinton McCracken led off the eighth with a home run off 24-year-old reliever Adam Wainwright, who was then replaced with left-hander Randy Flores.
-Flores retired Javier Valentin, but a walk and an error put runners at first and third before La Russa called on Braden Looper.
+Flores retired Javier Valentin, but a walk and an error put runners on first and third before La Russa called on Braden Looper.

 Reds first baseman Rich Aurilia greeted Looper with a two-run double into the right-field gap, pushing Cincinnati ahead once more, 7-6.